NikhilSharmaSa/Quiz-App/README.md

-#this is a quiz App online Website Designed in HTML CSS and Javascriptk
+#this is a quiz App online Website Designed in HTML CSS and okjs